erfan3940/Deep-Learning-Projects/README.md

 # Deep-Learning-Projects
- some simple deep learning projects
+ some simple deep learning projects using csv file trained on models : XGBoost, RandomForrest, SVM, Knearest, keras.Dense and ...